Zhenxing2020/two_qubit_gate_for_zero_pi_qubit/README.md

 single qubit
 ------------
 - pulse optimization for n_theta, how to save and where to save the pulse params
-- noise less simulations for n_theta
+- noiseless simulations for n_theta
 - noisy simulations for n_theta

 Two qubit